An ode in praise of minorities

 By Khaled Diab

-Rather than distrusted, marginalised or persecuted, must be celebrated for the role they play in strengthening society and bridging chasms.
+Rather than distrusted, marginalised or persecuted, must be celebrated for the role they play in strengthening and bridging chasms.

 A Syrian refugee performs 'Ode to Joy' Photo: © Jure Eržen